Lachlan Neylan: 22 month old severely brain damaged after a flu shot

 Lachlan Neylan was a happy, walking and talking 22-month-old boy…until in March 2012 he was given a flu shot that almost cost him his life.
 He was left unable to walk or talk and suffered severe brain damage, including seizures and swelling of the brain, known as encephalopathy, after he was accidentally given a flu shot banned for children under age five in Australia, where this story takes place.

 Lachlan began having seizures within hours of the shots.
-His parents were told he was unlikely to live, but he managed to pull through.
+His parents were told he was unlikely to live, yet he managed to pull through.
 But he will likely never walk or talk again.

 He just collapsed and started to have seizures.
 Doctors said they thought our son wouldn’t make it through the weekend.
 It was terrifying,” said Lachlan’s father.